-We started by parking at the Bay Street Parking Lot in Downtown Savannah.
-Parking here is just $2.00 an hour and is a short walk from our first stop, The City Market.
-From the parking lot you can also go to The Ships Of The Sea Museum which is just a block away.
+You can start by parking at the Bay Street Parking Lot in Savannah.
+Parking here is just two dollars an hour and is a short walk from the popular City Market.
+Stopping at the city market first in a great choice!
+(From the parking lot you can also go to The Ships Of The Sea Museum which is just a block away.)

 The Prohibition Museum

-There are little hidden spots and cute showcases of the time during the prohibition.
-One window in the museum played a video of a house wife signaling that her home has alcohol.
-Another part of the museum was made to look like a dark forest where a country man was making moonshine.
+There are little hidden spots and cite showcases of the time during the prohibition.
+One window in the museum played a video of a housewife signaling that her home has alcohol.
+Another part of the museum is made to look like a dark forest where a countryman was making moonshine.

-At the end of the museum there is an actual speakeasy!
-I would have taken advantage of it if I didn’t have children with me.
+At the end of the museum, there is an actual speakeasy bar!
 The decoration was so cool and the walls of the sitting area opposite of the bar were covered with artifacts and facts about the prohibition.

-As you exit the museum and look to you right, you will see Eillis Square.
-We walked over to the square to sit by the fountain and eat our chocolate from The Savannah Candy Kitchen before moving on to The Paris Market.
+As you exit the museum and look to you right, you will see Ellis Square.
+It’s a beautiful place to sit by the fountain and enjoy some of those chocolates you just picked up at the Savannah Candy Kitchen before moving on to the Paris Market.

 The Paris Market

-The building of the Paris Market is different than all of the others in Savannah’s historic district.
-The beautiful architecture and promise of mouth watering macarons will draw you into the shop.
+The building of the Paris Market is a bit different than most of the Georgian style buildings in the Savannah, Georgia historic district.
+The beautiful architecture and promise of mouth watering macarons will draw you into the shop!

 Right around the corner from Marche De Macarons is the world famous Leopold’s Ice Cream.
-Famous for their unique and scrumptious ice cream flavors, they have been a resident of Savannah’s historic district for 100 years as of 2019.
+Famous for their unique and scrumptious ice cream flavors, they have been a resident of Savannah’s historic district for more than a hundred years!

-Next, we walked along the Rossiter Place brick road.
-The brick pathway was covered by old trees that were full of Spanish moss hanging down from their limbs.
+Next, walk along the Rossiter Place brick road.
+The brick pathway is covered by beautiful old trees that are full of Spanish moss hanging down from their limbs,

-Next, we were off to Factor’s Walk.
+Next, head towards Factor’s Walk.
+This is a must see while you’re in Savannah Georgias historic district!
 You can access Factor’s Walk by going down one of the numerous historic steps down to the river.
-However, since I had a stroller with me, from Rossiter Place, we took E Upper Factor’s Walk down to the river.
+However, if you have a stroller with you, from Rossiter Place, you will need to take East Upper Factor’s Walk down to the river.

 Navigating down the cobble stone road with a stroller may be a little difficult depending on what kind of stroller you have.
 Nonetheless, it is still easier than going down narrow old stone steps.

-On your way down, there will be rooms inside the brick walls on the left that have arch entrance way.
-You can stop and read the signs about the rooms and the area surrounding them.
+On your way down, there will be rooms inside arch ways in the brick walls on the left.
+You can stop and read the informational signs about the rooms and the surrounding area.

 On the edge of the river, is the Georgia Queen that gives riverboat cruises.
 They have several cruise options including a general river cruise, a sunset cruise, and a dinner cruise.
-They guarantee that their prices will be the lowest of all river cruises in Savannah!
+If you want to take a river cruise while in Savannah, the Georgia Queen is the cheapest!